 In the same period I made a couple of open-source packages for Laravel that were positively received by the Laravel community.

 I wrote a Codeship article in which I showed how to make a Laravel application, write tests for it, set up a continuous integration with the Codeship service and make an automatic deployment on the Heroku application hosting platform.
-Because of these tutorials and open-source packages I have begun to receive offers from other developers to implement some of their packages in their application or to come to work for them as a freelancer on the development of new functionalities.
+Because of these tutorials and open-source packages I have begun to receive offers from other developers to implement some of my packages in their application or to come to work for them as a freelancer on the development of new functionalities.
 Initially, I refused such jobs because I was involved in writing tutorials, maintaining and upgrading my own web application for tutorials and subscriptions.
 After I came to the situation that I was tired of writing tutorials and it was not bringing me the pleasure I had at first, I turned to new challenges.

 To complete this chapter in my life, I wrote the book "A Collection of Laravel Tutorials", which I independently published on the Leanpub Service.